7coremedia/zen-canvas-space/business-starter-frontend.md

 * ✅ Brand Details shows tabs and both CTAs (Export, Refine).
 * ✅ Export produces a **valid PDF** and a **public preview link**.
 * ✅ Refine CTA routes to Contact with `brandLink` param populated.
-* ✅ All AI features have mock outputs that feel real and are easy to swap for live APIs.
+* ✅ All AI features have real outputs that integrate with live APIs.

 ---